 I have provided two waterfall charts on how much I have saved since my enlistment in July 2019.
 The chart above shows the overall cashflow (ie actual savings) I have amassed since then.
 I only recorded negative cashflow in November when I bought a tablet for reading and watching Netflix.
 In this case, I had to draw down from my savings to fulfill my purchase.
 As my unit practised alternate work shift because of Circuit Breaker, my expenses for the past three months had been incredibly low as I saved on transport fees and monies to go out with friends.

 As cheeky as it sounds, I decided to rename the chart above from Net Cashflow to Free Cash Flow.
 From what we understand, Free Cash Flow is calculated by deducting Capital Expenditures from Cash from Operations.
-In my case, the Cash from Operations refers to the total cash inflow while the Capital Expenditures refer to the funds set aside for investment and expenses for the month.
-So my Free Cash Flow is actually my net savings for the month.
+In my case, the Cash from Operations refers to the summation of Savings and Expenses while the Capital Expenditures refer to the total cash outflow for the month.
+So my Free Cash Flow is actually my net savings (excluding Investment) for the month.
 When there’s negative Free Cash Flow, it means that I am drawing down from my reserves (savings) to fulfill such purchases.
 As you can see from the chart, I have two months where I recorded negative Free Cash Flow due to the purchase of electronic gadgets such as wireless earpiece and tablet.
 I am expecting two more months of negative Free Cash Flow as I will be changing my phone and laptop in the months leading to ORD to prepare for University.

 The difference between Overall Cashflow and Free Cash Flow is the amount accumulated for Investments.
 As I have recently topped up a significant amount of cash from my savings and expenses for investments, I will be transferring the remainder of my warchest after ETF RSP purchase back to savings and expenses.
 Therefore, you can see that I have recorded a larger FCF in June 2020.
 This trend will continue until I ORD as I start to focus on my savings and expenses to prepare for my big ticket purchases in the coming months.